mitsuhiko/when/README.md

 There is also an [online version](https://mitsuhiko.github.io/when/) you can use from your browser.

+Note that this project requires a Rust 2021 compatible compiler (1.56.0 or later).
+Attempting to install this package on an older compiler will result in compilation errors (``feature `edition2021` is required``).
+If you're using rustup make sure to update (`rustup update`), you might be on an older version.

 ## Usage

 Basically takes a single argument which is a string which describes the format